collinbrewer/fuzzy/README.markdown

 ```

 ## Defaults
-By default, the base implementation of Fuzzy's comparators are weighted linearly(or very close).
-A linear comparator should return very close to a 1.0 in the case of exact similarities, a 0.0 in the case of exact opposites and somewhere around 0.5 when the
+Fuzzy's comparators assign strength linearly(or very close)... that is to say that exact matches are assigned a strength of 1.0 and grow increasingly closer to 0.0 as the values get more and more different until they are exact opposites, at which point, the strength should be 0.0.

-### Base Implementations
+### Base Comparators
 Below is a brief rundown of how each value type is compared in the default configuration.

 **Strings**
 Strings are compared based on the number of characters that would need to be added and removed to make the strings exactly the same.
-This computation is done relative to the size of the string because a one character change in a string that has only one character is
+This computation is done relative to the length of the string because a one character change in a string that has only one character is more impactful than a one character change in a string that has thirty characters.

 - **"Hello" and "Hello"** - No characters need to be changed, so this is a perfect score of 1.0.
 - **"ABC" and "XYZ"** - Every character had to change